smatzek/3DUnetCNN/README.md

 >>> from preprocess import convert_brats_data
 >>> convert_brats_data("data/original", "data/preprocessed")
 ```
-Note: This may take days.
-By default the preprocessing will process one
+Note: By default the preprocessing will process 120
-subject at a time.
+subjects at a time.
 You can modify the thread count variable
-`NUM_FOLDER_PROCESS_THREADS` in preprocess.py to multithread
+`NUM_FOLDER_PROCESS_THREADS` in preprocess.py to change the concurrency.
-this.
-On an IBM AC922 server you can set this to 120 threads.
-The preprocessing
-will take 100% of the CPU and will finish in under two hours.

-6. Run the training:
+7. Run the training:

-To run training using the original UNet model:
+To run training using the original UNet model (Not LMS enabled):
 ```
 $ python train.py
 ```